Jimmy Miller

 Jimmy Miller (March 23, 1942 – October 22, 1994) was an American record producer and musician.
 While he produced albums for dozens of different bands and artists, he is known primarily for his work with several key musical acts of the 1960s and 1970s.

 Miller rose to prominence working with the various bands of vocalist Steve Winwood (including Spencer Davis Group, Traffic, and Blind Faith).
 His best acclaimed work was his late 1960s-early 1970s work with the Rolling Stones for whom he produced a string of singles and albums that rank among the most critically and financially successful works of the band's career: Beggars Banquet (1968), Let It Bleed (1969), Sticky Fingers (1971), Exile on Main St. (1972) and Goats Head Soup (1973).
 In the late 1970s, he began working with Motörhead and continued to produce until his death in 1994.

+In 2026, Miller was posthumously inducted into the Rock and Roll Hall of Fame.

 Early life

 Miller was born in Brooklyn, New York City, the son of Anne Wingate and Bill Miller.
 Bill was a Las Vegas entertainment director who had booked Elvis Presley into the International Hotel for his 1969 return to live performance.

-Jimmy's half-sister Judith recalled that "Jimmy’s musical life had started at age 8 playing the drums, writing music, and crooning."
+Miller's interest in music started at age eight, playing drums and singing.

-His half-sister was Judith Miller, a Pulitzer Prize-winning journalist for The New York Times who was imprisoned for not revealing her sources in the Plame–Wilson CIA affair.
+Miller's half-sister was Judith Miller, a Pulitzer Prize-winning journalist for The New York Times who was imprisoned for not revealing her sources in the Plame–Wilson CIA affair.